wtsia/Blog-Site/roverblog/content/posts/unix.md

 - Other graphics utilities that help perform various image-related tasks are eog, Inkscape, convert, and Scribus.

 ### CLI operations
+- **inode**: The inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory
 - terminal programs: xterm, konsole (default on KDE), terminator
 ```
 cat: used to type out a file (or combine files).